 The act of chewing stimulates saliva production.
 The brain believes it is digesting food, when it is not.

-Sour flavors can make your mouth water more than sweet, so stick to your Toxic Waste, Warheads and Sour Patch Kids.
+Sour flavors can make your mouth water more than sweet flavors do, so stick to your Toxic Waste, Warheads and Sour Patch Kids.
 Not only will it kick the cottonmouth, it will satisfy your munchies!

-If you find yourself waking up with a sore throat regularly, invest in a humidifier to keep the air around you moist.
-Using a humidifier throughout your sessions will also aid in avoiding cottonmouth.
+If you find yourself waking up with a sore throat regularly, invest in a humidifier to keep the air around you moist at all times.
+Using a humidifier throughout your sessions could also aid in avoiding cottonmouth altogether.